scarletzyy/update-yt-desc/README.md

 ```bash
 pip install selenium
 ```
-2. Modify the script as needed to set your YouTube login credentials and the description template.
+2. Modify the script as needed to set your YouTube login cache file and the description template.
 Run the script:
 ```bash
 python update-yt-desc.py